-Doe Run Employee, Steve Setzer, Inducted Into National Mine Rescue Hall Of Fame
+Doe Run Employee, Steve Setzer, Inducted into National Mine Rescue Hall of Fame

-ST. LOUIS (July 30, 2018) – Steve Setzer, of Dillard, Missouri, is a 2018 inductee into the Metal and Nonmetal (MNM) National Mine Rescue Hall of Fame.
+Steve Setzer, of Dillard, Missouri, is a 2018 inductee into the Metal and Nonmetal (MNM) National Mine Rescue Hall of Fame.
 The Mine Safety and Health Administration (MSHA) recognized Setzer’s more than 30 years of service as a skilled mine rescuer for The Doe Run Company (Doe Run) at the hall of fame banquet on July 26 in Lexington, Kentucky.

 Setzer serves as an electrician at Doe Run’s Brushy Creek Mine.
 Serving over 30 years with Doe Run’s Maroon mine rescue team, Setzer has participated in more than 54 regional contests and 13 national contests.
 He led the team to two National Championship titles in 2010 and 2014 as captain.